 Did I re-invent the wheel?
 No, no need to.
 The best example (but not the only) I can give to anyone of an ideal training plan for an endurance event is this. . .

 Brian MacKenzie of CrossFit Endurance designed a plan called the Crossfit Endurance Advanced Training Program.
-It will work for those training for any of the above mentioned endurance events.
-In a very simplified description it consists of 3-4 strength and conditioning workouts over the course of a week along with 3 runs (1 short interval, 1 long interval and 1 longer run).
-Multi sports athletes would also include biking and swimming in the mix.
-More detailed programs and descriptions on how to incorporate this and answers to other questions can be found by clicking here.
+It will work for those training for any of the above-mentioned endurance events.
+In a very simplified description it consists of 3-4 strength and conditioning workouts over the course of a week along with 3 runs (1 short interval, 1 long interval, and 1 longer run).
+Multi-sport athletes would also include biking and swimming in the mix.

 “I started running when I was 26 or 27 to lose weight and focused on running for about 6 years.
 I started off my first run doing a mile and a half and about two years later I did my first full marathon with plenty of 10K’s and ½ marathons in between. .
 During this time I was able to lose weight but keeping it off was not always easy and I never felt like I looked that great even though the number on the scale was pretty good.
 In 2010 after years I running I really became tired of the routine.
 Getting ready for a marathon took hours of my time and I was very bored with my work outs in general and even when I went to the gym I found myself doing 30 mins to an hour of cardio and another 30 mins of random weight lifting.
 In late December 2010 I joined CrossFit Jaguar.
 During this time I dropped back down to some of my lowest weights while running exclusively but with the lowest body fat content I have ever had, started around 19% and now down to about 12% or 13%.
 I have increased my bench press from 195 lbs to about 235 lbs, my dead lift from 315 lbs to about 385 lbs, squat from 185 lbs to about 250 lbs, and have gone from being able to do one maybe two pull ups at a time to about 15 without stopping.
 I am planning on leveraging short runs and CrossFit training to prepare me for not only the Tough Mudder but also for a 10K and ½ marathon coming up in November.
 In just doing the shorter 3 – 5 mile runs recently I find that I have good endurance and I am able to maintain a good pace.
 Most importantly I am NOT running 1 – 2 hours at a time while prepping for these 10 plus mile races like I used to.”